pymupdf/PyMuPDF/docs/document.rst

       :arg bool new: whether to force accepting the stream, and thus **turning it into a stream object**.

+        .. caution:: The object of :data:`xref` must be a PDF dictionary for this to work, and especially must not be empty -- as is the case if you just created the object.
+To avoid this, execute ``doc.update_object(xref, "<<>>")`` before inserting the stream.

       This method is intended to manipulate streams containing PDF operator syntax (see pp. 985 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.

       If you update a contents stream, you should use save parameter *clean=True*.
 This ensures consistency between PDF operator source and the object structure.

       Example: Let us assume that you no longer want a certain image appear on a page.
 This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
 But the page's :data:`resources` object would still show the image as being referenced by the page.
 This save option will clean up any such mismatches.

+    .. method:: has_links()

+    .. method:: has_annots()

+      *(New in v1.18.7)*

+      PDF only: Check whether there are links, resp. annotations anywhere in the document.

+      :returns: *True* / *False*.
+As opposed to fields, which are stored in a central place of a PDF document, the existence of links / annotations can only be detected by parsing each page.
+These methods are tuned to do this efficiently and will immediately return, if the answer is *True* for a page.
+For PDFs with many thousand pages however, an answer may take some time [#f6]_ if no link, resp. no annotation is found.

     .. attribute:: outline